Community Based Clinical Training

 Community-based training will give you a unique opportunity to experience health care in a real world setting and interact one-on-one with your future patient population in community health centers, county health departments, local practitioners’ offices and many other community primary care sites.
 Current research has shown that health care professions students who have participated in these experiences have a better understanding of the complex needs of underserved communities.

-Community Based Clinical Training at Magnolia Coastlands AHEC is arranged by our Preceptor Coordinator, Bela Kundu.
+Community- Based Clinical Training at Magnolia Coastlands AHEC is arranged by our Preceptor Coordinator.

 Housing Support for Students in Clinical Training

 Once we receive your forms, you will be sent an email confirmation of housing with directions and check in contact information.
-If you are a student who does not require housing, AHEC can assist you in other ways, such as providing travel assistance.
+If you are a student who does not require housing, AHEC can assist you in other ways, such as with a travel stipend.

-The Anchor program provides community based clinical training opportunities to students for a longer period of time in Warner Robins.
+The Anchor Program provides community based clinical training opportunities to students for a longer period of time in Warner Robins and now in Statesboro as well.
 During their stay in the region, the participating students are required to complete seven core clerkships, three electives, a clinical skills class, and an additional Osteopathic Manipulative Medicine class.
 The program provides students opportunities to connect with the community, network with the medical professionals, and to experience and work in the culture of diverse populations in southeast Georgia.

 Farmworker Migrant Clinic